Heetp/payjo/Readme.md

 This document describes how to setup and run protractor test for this project.
-We expect you to have nodejs installed(>6.9.0) in yout machine
+We expect you to have nodejs installed(>6.9.0) in your machine

 To Setup, open a shell or command prompt and change the current directory to FlipkartE2E.